-The Anna Paulowna polder was named in honour of king Willem IIs consort, Anna Paulowna.
-Covering about 193 square miles, the plot between the mainland and the former island Wieringen was enclosed by dykes and laid dry between 1845 and 1846, during king Willem IIs reign.
-This makes the Anna Paulowna polder comparatively young.
+Anna Paulowna was the name of the consort of King Willem II.
+She gave her name to the polder.
+What covers about 193 square miles.
+The plot between the mainland and the former island Wieringen was enclosed by dykes and laid dry between 1845 and 1846, during king Willem IIs reign.
+Therefore the Anna Paulowna polder is still relatively young.

 The county Anna Paulowna was established on August 1, 1870.
 Before this, it was part of county Zijpe.
 Since January 1, 2012, Anna Paulowna was merged with Wieringen, Wieringermeer and Niedorp to make up the county Hollands Kroon.

 A former, current channel, the Oude Veer, sanded out by centuries of ebb and flow, divides the county into on Eastpolder and a Westpolder.
 Other stream channels are Kromme Tocht, Lage Oude Veer, Lotmeer and Amstermeer.
 Sea fish can still be found in the Amstelmeer such as flounder, shrimp and mussels.

 In the past, there was a ferry service in Wieringen, when this was still was an island.
 There also was a tram that drove from Van Ewijcksluis to Schagen.
 The tall building of the Seed and seed potato growers Association Anna Paulowna in Van Ewijcksluis reminds us of this.